 I. Manuscripts & Manuscript Fragments

-Tisch Library holds 24 Medieval & Renaissance manuscript books (codices).
+Tisch Library holds over 30 Medieval & Renaissance manuscript books (codices).
 Sample images, and as time and funds permit, complete digital copies, can be seen on the Special Collections flickr page.

 The library also holds over two dozen fragments from manuscripts, early printed books, and fine press books donated in the 1950s and '60s.
 Tufts students in Art History and Medieval Latin have contributed transcriptions, translations, and commentaries for some pieces in the collection.
 A selection of images are online.

 This material is not available for recall in the DCA reading room.
-Please contact the Coordinator of Special Collections.
+Please contact the Curator of Rare Books.

 Rare and valuable in their own right, facsimiles of medieval manuscripts are created by the most exacting techniques of modern printing to replicate the size and appearance of medieval manuscripts.
 Scholars in art history, literature, music, and history study facsimiles gain insights that cannot be gleaned from digital images - although such images, too, are important adjuncts to the study of medieval books.
 Facsimiles convey meaningful information about the content, artistic qualities, materials, size, heft, colors, and binding techniques of the medieval codex.